OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_1.md

 > **Pro-tip**: In case a violation needs to be reported about the person who receives those reports, make sure to include an option to contact a secondary party.

 To add a code of conduct, you can create your own from scratch by adding a new markdown file, or use existing templates such as the [Contributor Covenant](https://contributor-covenant.org/).
-Name your file CODE_OF_CONDUCT.md, and make sure it is visible in the README file.
+Name your file `CODE_OF_CONDUCT.md`, and make sure it is visible in the `README` file.

 <p align="center"><img src="https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/content_development/images/code_of_conduct.png" width="800" /></p>